School Liaison Office

 Community Relations, Partnerships, and Outreach: School Liaisons create a network of parents, community partners, and military/civilian personnel to support installation/community and school systems.

-JROTC, STEM, Scholarship Opportunities: School Liaisons leverage installation/school resources (e.g., Education and Training Flight) to provide graduating military students access to post-secondary information and opportunities.
+JROTC, STEM, Scholarship Opportunities: School Liaisons leverage installation/school resources (e.g., Education and Training Flight) to provide military-connected students access to post-secondary information and opportunities.

-Department of the Air Force School Liaison Office
+Department of the Air Force School Liaison Program

 Military Interstate Children’s Compact Commission